-Under the motto the 'Foremost Sentinel'.
-SRG is structured for its individual roles comprising of four wings operating as one team to deliver excellence in observing, informing, impacting and controlling the battlespace.
-While retaining the individual combat capabilities of both Maritime Patrol and Surveillance and Control, SRG is also developing and delivering Intelligence, Surveillance, Reconnaissance and Electronic Warfare capabilities to prepare the Air Force for the introduction of new platforms including Maritime Unmanned Aerial Systems.
-SRG also supports the ongoing development and enhancement of cyber and space capabilities to ensure Air Force and the ADF are mission-readv across multiple domains.
+Under the motto Foremost Sentinel, SRG is structured for its individual roles comprising of four wings operating as one team to deliver excellence in observing, informing, impacting and controlling the battlespace.
+While retaining the individual combat capabilities of both maritime patrol and surveillance and control, SRG is also developing and delivering intelligence, surveillance, reconnaissance and electronic warfare capabilities to prepare the Air Force for the introduction of new platforms including maritime unmanned aerial systems.
+SRG also supports the ongoing development and enhancement of cyber and space capabilities to ensure Air Force and the ADF are mission-ready across multiple domains.
 SRG has approximately 2,000 personnel serving across the organisation and is headquartered at RAAF Base Williamtown.

-NO.452 SQUADRON

-No.452 Squadron (452SQN) Headquarters is located in Darwin with flights spread across the northern half of Australia.
-There are two 452SQN flights at RAAF Base Amberley: 452SQN Amberley Flight (AMB FLT) and 452SQN Deployable Air Traffic Control Flight (DAT FLT).
-452SQN AMB FLT provides Air Base Air traffic Services (ABATS) and airspace management in support of flying operations and training at RAAF Base Amberley, including managing over 30,000 aircraft movements per year.
-In addition to ADF ABATS support, Air Traffic Controllers (ATC) simultaneously manage civilian aircraft transiting the Amberley airspace to/from Brisbane, Archerfield, Toowoomba, Wellcamp and upwards of 40 other civilian airfields located in the South-East Queensland and northern New South Wales regions.
-In addition to Air Traffic Control, the flight also has a CETECH workforce who maintain the ATC radar, communication equipment and a number of vital navigation aids.
-452SQN DAT FLT is a high-readiness unit responsible for the provision of deployed Air Traffic Control and Air Navigation Services in support of ADF operations and National Tasking.
-452SQN is comprised of ATC, Communications Electronic Technicians, Engineering, Ground Support Equipment Technicians and Supply personnel.
-These personnel are responsible for the maintenance and readiness of deployable Air Traffic Management systems, such as deployable ATC towers and radars.
-452SQN DAT FLT is capable of deploying around Australia and overseas in support of a variety of operations from Humanitarian Assistance and Disaster Relief to combat operations.
+NO.452 SQUADRON No.452 Squadron (452SQN) Headquarters is located in Darwin with flights spread across the northern half of Australia.
+There are two 452SQN flights at RAAF Base Amberley: 452SQN Amberley Flight (AMB FLT) and 452SQN aircraft transiting the Amberley airspace to/from Brisbane, Archerfield, Toowoomba, Wellcamp and upwards of 40 other civilian airfields located in the South-East Queensland and northern New South Wales regions.
+In addition to air traffic control (ATC), the flight also has communications electronic technicians (CETECHs) who maintains the ATC radar, communication equipment and a number of vital navigation aids.
+452SQN DAT FLT is a high-readiness unit responsible for the provision of deployed ATC and air navigation services in support of ADF operations and national tasking.
+452SQN is comprised of ATC, CETECHs, engineering, ground support equipment technicians and supply personnel.
+These personnel are responsible for the maintenance and readiness of deployable air traffic management systems, such as deployable ATC towers and radars.
+452SQN DAT FLT is capable of deploying around Australia and overseas in support of a variety of operations from humanitarian assistance and disaster relief to combat operations.
+The RAAF No.44 Wing Deployable Defence Air Traffic Management and Control System Operations Cabin and Transportable Air Operations Tower set up at RAAF Base Curtin, WA, during Exercise Talisman Sabre 2023.